boku-met/ARIS_lite/docs/installation.rst

    source .venv/bin/activate
    uv pip install git+https://github.com/j-haacker/ARIS_lite.git

-Advantage:
+Advantages:

-- does not rely on the system Python
+- Does not rely on the system Python.
-- does not stuff your system
+- Does not stuff your system.
-- it is fast
+- It is fast.

-Using pip (alternative):
+*Using pip (alternative)*:

 .. code-block:: shell

    pip install git+https://github.com/j-haacker/ARIS_lite.git

 Dependencies